aerospike/aerospike-client-python/doc/client.rst

             The generation policy allows a record to be written only when the \
             generation is a specific value.
 In the following example, we only \
-            want to write the record if no change has occured since \
+            want to write the record if no change has occurred since \
             :meth:`exists` was called.

             .. code-block:: python